DogeTheBeast/College_notes/Lewis Dot Structure.md

 Elements gain, lose or share electrons to achieve a configuration in which they are surrounded by eight valence electrons.
 Some elements can ignore this rule.
 They are said to be hypervalent.

 ### Formal Charge
+Formal charge is the difference between the number of valence electrons and the number of electrons surrounding an atom in a